-*Disclaimer: The content of this article serves only to provide information and should not be construed as legal advice.
-If you file a claim against Tucker, Albin & Associates, Inc., or any other third-party collection agency, you may not be entitled to compensation.
+*Disclaimer: The content of this article serves only to provide information and should not be constructed as legal advice.
+If you file a claim against Tucker, Albin & Associates, Inc., or any other third-party collection agency, you may not be entitled to any compensation.